MicrosoftDocs/powerapps-docs/powerapps-docs/teams/create-apps-overview.md

 ## Get started with creating flows and chatbots in Teams

 You can create:
-- Power Automate flows using the Power Apps app in Teams.
+- Power Automate flows using the new *Power Apps* app in Teams.
 For more information, see [Create flows using the Power Apps app in Teams](/power-automate/teams/create-flows-power-apps-app) in Power Automate docs.

-- Chatbots using the Power Virtual Agents app in Teams.
-For more information, see [TODO: Add link] in Power Virtual Agents docs.
+- Chatbots using the new *Power Virtual Agents* app in Teams.
+For more information, see [Power Virtual Agents in Teams](https://aka.ms/pva-teams-docs) in Power Virtual Agents docs.

 ### Next steps